actualbudget/docs/docs/budgeting/categories.md

 ![](/img/categories/CategoryToggleHidden.png)

-Hidden categories, when shown, are displayed in a low-contrast color.
+Hidden categories, when shown, are displayed in a lower-contrast color.

 ![](/img/categories/CategoriesHidden.png)